FPGAwars/apio/FAQ.md

 Apio (pronounced [ˈa.pjo]) is a multiplatform toolbox, with static pre-built packages, project configuration tools and easy command interface to verify, synthesize, simulate and upload your verilog designs.

 Apio is a command line interface (CLI) made for open FPGA developers.
 It is also a flexible project, ready to be adapted to new experimental toolchains, boards and cores.
-It contains some extra utilities like cross-platform lsusb and lsftdi, examples, drivers' configuration, etc.
+It contains some extra utilities like cross-platform lsusb and lsftdi, examples, drivers configuration, etc.

 **Apio evolves with the growing open FPGA movement.
 It must be flexible, adaptative and hackable**